joelberkeley/spidr/tutorials/BayesianOptimization.md

 failureModel : ProbabilisticModel [2] {targets=[1]} {marginal=Gaussian [1]}
 ```

-We'll gather all the data and models in a `record`:
+and we'll gather all the data and models in a `record`:

 ```idris
 record Labelled o f where